helloflask/bootstrap-flask/docs/macros.rst

                                  button_size="",\
                                  button_map={})

-    Render a bootstrap row with the given fields.

     :param fields: An iterable of fields to render in a row.
     :param row_class: Class to apply to the div intended to represent the row, like ``form-row`` or ``row``